Lightroom CC Mobile Guide

 This is the key benefit to Lightroom CC – having up to 1TB of online storage with Adobe can literally transform your workflow, whether you’re a beginner, amateur or pro photographer.

-Once you’ve decided which photos you want synced to the Adobe cloud (you can do this inside Lightroom Classic CC or from within Lightroom CC), all your photos and edits are backed up from accidental erasure.
+Once you’ve decided which photos you want to be synced to the Adobe cloud (you can do this inside Lightroom Classic CC or from within Lightroom CC), all your photos and edits are backed up from accidental erasure.

 More excitingly, all your photos are editable on all of your mobile devices, with edits being kept in sync across them all.